With SSL Encryption

 hiveEnv: hive.T

-We enable secure connection to the public HiveServer2.
+We enable secure connection to public HiveServer2.

 enableSsl: true,